MOLAorg/mola/docs/source/index.rst

 `MOLA`_ is a Modular system for Localization and Mapping.

 Get started:
+ - See :ref:`concepts` for an overview of the system.

- - See :ref:`demos` for real examples to launch and run SLAM systems.
+ - See :ref:`demos` for real examples of how to launch and run SLAM systems.
+ - See :ref:`tutorials` to get a better insight into how MOLA modules work, how to write your own modules, etc.
  - See `videos`_ on YouTube.

 .. image:: mola-slam-representations.png